 - a.
 Credit Risk: Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The College's investment policy does not limit investments based on credit ratings.
-The credit ratings for the College's investments are indicated in the preceding paragraphs. - b.
+Investment in obligations of or guaranteed by the U.S. government are exempted from this disclosure.
+Lone Star Investment Pool was rated AAAm by Standard & Poor's as of August 31, 2024 and August 31, 2023.
+The investment in the CTF is unrated. - b.
 Custodial Credit Risk Deposits: This is the risk that, in the event of a bank failure, the College's deposits may not be returned to it.
 The College's policy with respect to custodial credit risk complies with State law.
-At August 31, 2023 and 2022, the bank balances of the College's deposits were \$6,826,384 and \$10,255,992, respectively.
-Of these balances, the amounts covered by FDIC insurance were \$870,639 and \$4,031,803 at August 31, 2023 and 2022, respectively.
-The remaining balance at August 31, 2023 and 2022 of \$5,955,745 and \$6,224,189, respectively, were entirely covered by pledged collateral held by the pledging financial institution's agent bank in the College's name.
-Therefore, the College was not exposed to custodial credit risk at August 31, 2023 and 2022.
+At August 31, 2024 and 2023, the bank balances of the College's deposits were \$6,402,730 and \$6,826,384, respectively.
+Of these balances, the amounts covered by FDIC insurance were \$831,971 and \$870,639 at August 31, 2024 and 2023, respectively.
+The remaining balance at August 31, 2024 and 2023 of \$5,570,759 and \$5,955,745, respectively, were entirely covered by pledged collateral held by the pledging financial institution's agent bank in the College's name.
+Therefore, the College was not exposed to custodial credit risk at August 31, 2024 and 2023. - c.
+Concentration of credit risk: This is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
+The College's investment policy does not limit the amount it may invest in any one issuer.
+Investments issued by or explicitly guaranteed by the U.S. government, mutual funds, external investment pools, and other pooled investments are excluded from this disclosure.
+All of the College's investments are exempt from this disclosure. - d.
+Interest Rate Risk: Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
+The College's investment policy limits maturities of investments to one year or less unless the Board of Trustees has specifically authorized a longer maturity.
+At August 31, 2024 and August 31, 2023, the weighted average maturity of the Lone Star Investment Pool was 23 days and 18 days, respectively.